 Observations (also called rows) in a SAS data set are collections of data values that usually relate to a single object.

-Each row is a collection of data values that relate to a single object.
-Each of the columns is a collection of values that describe a particular characteristic. and for each of the variables in a data set, there are a series of attributes.
+Each row is a collection of data values related to a single object.
+Each column is a collection of values describing a particular characteristic; for each variable in a data set, there are a series of attributes.

-Variables (also called columns) in the data set are collections of values that describe a particular characteristic.
+Variables (also called columns) in the data set are values describing a particular characteristic.

 Here is a listing of the attribute information in the descriptor portion of the SAS data set SASHELP.AIR

 A variable name conforms to the SAS naming conventions and follows the same rules as SAS data set names.

 Rules for Variable Names

 - They can be 1 to 32 characters long.

 - They must begin with a letter (A-Z, either uppercase or lowercase) or an underscore (_).